Katherine Swift: Biography

 Born in Dublin in 1956, Swift was the first child of Patrick Swift (painter) and Oonagh Ryan (formerly married to Alexis Guedroitz with whom she had a daughter, Ania Guédroïtz).
 Her uncle was the artist and man of letters John Ryan; her aunt the film actress Kathleen Ryan.
 Her father gave a portrait of the poet Patrick Kavanagh to the doctor, Michael Solomons, as a gift for delivering Katherine and the doctor subsequently bequeathed the portrait to the Dublin Writers Museum, where it can be seen today.
 Katherine had a bohemian upbringing moving between Dublin, London and the Algarve in southern Portugal.
 Katherine had shown a gift for drawing and painting from an early age.
 Her father taught and encouraged her.
 As a teenager she attended boarding school in England and later studied at Art College in Lisbon and London before moving back to the Algarve permanently in 1982, when her father was diagnosed with a brain tumour.
 Her portraits include David Wright and her father.
 She illustrated several books including a guide to Portuguese restaurants.
 Throughout her life she continuously painted the Algarve landscape.
 For some years her work was inspired by ancient Celtic and Iberian imagery, as can be seen in the Acrobat displayed here.
 Swift had exhibitions in Dublin, London, and Algarve.
 She worked in a variety of media including oils, acrylics, ink, watercolour and ceramics.

 Ceramics

-Porches Pottery (Olaria Algarve) Swift was involved with the pottery her father founded, Porches Pottery, from its inception.
+Swift was involved with the pottery studio her father founded, Porches Pottery, from its inception.
 She showed an artistic flair from a young age and, as a child, would decorate ceramics.
 Swift, like her father, decorated free-hand.